namrata4447/Aatmani-Project-Doc/README.md

 Prometheus is an open source tool for monitoring and alerting applications.
 - Prometheus Server - The Prometheus server handles the scraping and storing of metrics collected from multiple nodes.
-- Node Exporter - Helps us in measuring various server resources such as RAM, disk space, and CPU utilization of all target machines.
+- Node Exporter - Helps us in measuring various server resources such as RAM, disk space, and CPU utilization of all target machines,Is an agent which runs on all the nodes, it will get metrics from the nodes and pulls metrics from kubernetes and transfers to Prometheus.
-- Alert Manager - It handles alerts sent based upon the metrics data collected in Prometheus and send event notifications to your configured notification channels  like Slack  when your Kubernetes cluster meets pre-configured events and metrics rules in the Prometheus server.
+- Alert Manager - It sends alerts  based upon the metrics data collected in Prometheus and triggers event notifications to your configured  slack  channel when the target is unavailable .
 - Web UI - Provides end user with an interface to visualize data collected by prometheus.For this we will be using  Grafana to visualize the data.
 > Installation link : Prometheus
 https://artifacthub.io/packages/helm/prometheus-community/prometheus